 Some pictures from Bandon Preserve (12/20/15):

 I held off on posting this Short Course Blitz until after Wednesday, because I made my back up to Bandon for one more very special and unique treat.
-I don’t know if I should consider this next course a “short “ one.
-It’s kind of hard to categorize on many levels…
+I don’t know if I should consider this next course a “short” one.
+It’s kind of a hard course to categorize on many levels…

 Bally Bandon Sheep Ranch • Bandon, OR • 12/23/15